Lapidary Stone

 Red Jasper.
 Kupreanof Island.
 Bright red.
 Usually accompanied by other colors, often green and yellow. $25.

 Rhodonite.
 Prince of Wales.
 Bright pink, with black manganese dendrites.
-Little available. $25.
+No longer available. $25.

 "Stingray" Fossil Coral. aka "snakeskin" fossil coral, aka caviar fossil coral.
 Kasaan Island.
 Small patterned fossil coral, the best with high black-white contrast. $10 - $75